LacunaSoftware/docs/docs.en-us/articles/rest-pki/client-libs/java.md

 The client lib for Java consists of	the package **com.lacunasoftware.restpki:restpki-client**, which is compatible with Java 7+ (for Java 6, see section below).

 > [!NOTE]
-> The package is not currently on Maven Central but on the private Maven repository at *http://dl.bintray.com/lacunasoftware/maven*
+> The package is not currently on Maven Central but on the private Maven repository at http://dl.bintray.com/lacunasoftware/maven, which needs
+> to be added to the list of repositories of your build file.

 If your project uses **Maven**, add this to your `pom.xml`: